FelipeFerAl/TAM-2025-2/FastWorks/Task1Images/README.md

-Folder containing all necessary images for Task 1
+Folder containing all necessary images for different tasks